 recall rate

-the percentage of tested newborns for whom additional action is requested to complete the screening process
+the percentage of tested newborns for whom additional action is requested (eg, requested repeat screening or clinical evaluation) to complete the screening process

 Project: NBS10

-NOTE 1: Additional action might be a request for another dried blood spot specimen or referral for diagnostic testing and/or clinical evaluation; NOTE 2: Additional action might be needed because the initial specimen was unacceptable or because the initial result was inconclusive or screen positive; NOTE 3: Recall rate = (a+b)/(a+b+c+d); see table below screening outcome; NOTE 4: Additional action might be a request for another dried blood spot specimen or referral for diagnostic testing and/or clinical evaluation; NOTE 5: Repeat screens that are collected as a part of routine screening practices (eg, routine second screens, serial screening protocols for preterm, low birth weight, or sick newborns) do not factor in to the recall rate calculation.
+NOTE 1: Additional action might be needed because the initial specimen was unacceptable, screen inconclusive, and/or screen positive; NOTE 2: Recall rate = (a + b) / (a + b + c + d); see table in screening outcome; NOTE 3: Repeat screens that are collected as a part of routine screening practices (eg, routine second screens, serial screening protocols for preterm, low birth weight, or sick newborns) do not factor in to the recall rate calculation.

 re-collection